 The rule change whittled this down to two in an attempt to encourage attacking play and more goals into the game.
 It had an immediate effect.
 The average number of goals per game in the English top division went from 2.58 goals per game in the 1924-25 season to 3.69 the following season.

 The rule encouraged teams to play long balls to try and stretch the opposition team and catch them on a counter-attack, this was opposed to the slow and patient passing game, which had been dominant beforehand.

-Similar rule changes came in the early 90s which saw sliding tackles from behind ruled illegal and a rule which forbid the goalkeeper picking the ball up from a pass by one of his own players.
+Similar rule changes came in the early 90s which saw sliding tackles from behind ruled illegal and a rule which forbid the goalkeeper from picking the ball up from a pass by one of his own players.

 The backpass rule was also introduced as a response to the 1990 World Cup.
-Teams had been overly negative and as the keeper was able to pick the ball up, it could encouraged teams to be unduly defensive which led to dull and boring matches.
+Teams had been overly negative and as the keeper was able to pick the ball up, it could encourage teams to be unduly defensive which led to dull and boring matches.